jibf/unified_benchmark/README.md

 The DrafterBench is designed to evaluate large language models (LLMs) as an agent to automate monotonous, low-tech, and high-labor-intensity tasks in industry.
 Our starting point is the drawing revision tasks, which are complained about by drafters and engineers in **civil engineering**.
 We took a deep dive into the expected workflow of automation agents on these tasks, simulated the work situation, and evaluated the strengths and limitations of LLMs as automation agents.

-In this work, after preprocessing, the drafting tasks (summarized from the real world, a total of 1920 over 12 types) are converted to NLP tasks that evaluate complex function calls instructed by intricate and long content commands.
+In this work, after preprocessing, the drawing revision tasks (summarized from the real world, a total of 1920 over 12 types) are converted to NLP tasks that evaluate complex function calls instructed by intricate and long content commands.
 Over 40 drawing revision tools are tailored and provided to LLMs.
 However, not all tools can make visible changes to drawings.
-A considerable part of them make necessary preparations (e.g., opening the file) or provide the required arguments for subsequent operations.
-Thus, to accurately evaluate the models‘ performance, we score their response based on the chain of executed operations rather than directly on the final drawing.
+For example, a considerable part of them make necessary preparations (e.g., opening the file) or provide arguments for subsequent operations.
+Thus, to accurately evaluate the models‘ performance, we score their responses based on the operation chains rather than directly on the final drawings.

-The chain of operation is obtained by introducing a dual tool for each tool.
+The operation chains can be obtained by introducing a dual tool for each provided tool.
 The dual tools have the same tool name, input, and type of output as the original tools, but their function drifts to record the operation chain and valuable data (e.g., argument value, data type, etc.) in a well-structured JSON format.
-When running the benchmark, the original tools in the model's response will be replaced by the dual tools to record the chain of operation and help gain the final assessment.
+When running the benchmark, the original tools in the model's responses will be replaced by the dual tools to record the operation chains and help gain the final assessment.

 ![Automation Workflow](/figures/Workflow.png "Automation Workflow")